 In 2011, Brad Lambert took on the responsibility of building the 49ers upstart football program from scratch.
-Now in his sixth season as the program’s architect, Lambert leads the 49ers into their second season at the FBS level and fourth season of competition.
+Now in his seventh overall season as the program’s architect, Lambert leads the 49ers into their third season at the FBS level and fifth season of competition.

-The 49ers played for two years (2013; 2014) as an FCS Independent before last year's debut in the FBS as a member of Conference USA.
+The 49ers played for two years (2013; 2014) as an FCS Independent before making their debut in the FBS as a member of Conference USA in 2015.

-In 2015, the 49ers made the leap to the FBS and picked up a victory in the program's first ever FBS game by toppling bowl-bound Georgia State, 23-20, in Atlanta's Georgia Dome.
+In 2015, the 49ers made the leap to the FBS and picked up a victory in the program’s first-ever FBS game by toppling bowl-bound Georgia State, 23-20, in Atlanta’s Georgia Dome.
 The 49ers would finish the season with a 2-10 record with defensive lineman Larry Ogunjobi and running back Kalif Phillips becoming the first 49ers to earn all-Conference USA honors by taking home second-team awards.